Coronavirus/COVID 19: Official advice from the Mayor of London is that public transport should only be used for essential journeys

 The child-rate single fare with an 11-15 Zip Oyster is 85p (peak) or 75p (off-peak) for zones 1-6.

 This is the cheapest deal for 11-15 year olds, but it’s not easy to buy for visitors.
 It’s not available from underground stations, and if you don’t live in London you’ll need to apply at least 4 weeks in advance.
-There’s a non-refundable £15 administrative charge.
+There’s also a non-refundable £15 administrative charge.

 Without an 11-15 Zip Oyster, there are other options: